ajroach42/ajroach42.github.io/_posts/2017-04-04-the-zero-terminal-a-handheld-raspberry-pi.md

 title: 'The Zero Terminal - A Handheld Raspberry Pi '
 splash-wide: /images/zero-terminal_03.jpg
 ---
 I've just stumbled across this particularly excellent Handheld Raspberry Pi project from [Node](https://n-o-d-e.net/zeroterminal.html).
-It is built around the Pi 0 W, with built in Wifi and Bluetooth, and it looks like a perfect weekend project, and exactly the kind of thing I wished I had when I was 15.
+It is built around the [Raspberry Pi 0 W](https://www.raspberrypi.org/magpi/pi-zero-w/), with built in Wifi and Bluetooth, and it looks like a perfect weekend project, and exactly the kind of thing I wished I had when I was 15.

 ![zero-terminal_03.jpg]({{site.baseurl}}/images/zero-terminal_03.jpg)